redox-os/tfs/spec.md

 Encryption is done in accordance to the user-chosen algorithm defined by the first 64 bytes in the virtual disk.
 All zero bytes defines unencrypted disk.
 First byte 1 and rest zero defines twofish.

-## Page allocator
+## Data block allocator

-Pages are of size 4 KiB.
+Data blocks are of size 128 KiB.

-The page allocator driver uses the first 16 bytes as a typed pointer to the head of the page freelist, i.e. the first page in a sequence of linked pages.
-The list is terminated by pointer 0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF.
+The page allocator driver uses the first 16 bytes as a typed pointer to the head of the block freelist, i.e. the first page in a sequence of linked pages.
+The pointer to the next data block is defined as the first 128 bits in the data block.
+The list is terminated by the nil pointer.

-Initially, every page on the disk is linked together and the head pointer is set to 0x0.
+Initially, every data block on the disk is linked together and the head pointer is set to 0x0.

 ## Error correction and redundancy

-The disk is split into 128 KiB data blocks.
+The disk is split into data blocks.
 The error correction driver injects 1 KiB of metadata before each of the data block.
-The metadata block contains a sequence of leader pointers.
+The metadata block contains a sequence of 64 leader pointers.
 These are typed pointers to leader data blocks.
 Whenever a bit is flipped on the data block, the same bit is flipped on the leader block(s).

 The leader blocks uses the metadata to store its child blocks, i.e. the blocks having it as leader.

 Leader blocks is the XOR of its children.

+If not all 64 pointers are used, it can be terminated by the nil pointer.
+The values following this terminator can be used as the implementation wants.

 Errors can be corrected by applying Gauss elimination to solve this linear system of equations.

 To preserve atomicity, the first 128 bits of the virtual disk is spend on keeping track of the data block with pending.
-This is set to 0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF when the leaders are updated.
+This is a typed pointer to the block which is was updated.
+When the leader update is finished, this is set to the nil pointer.
 If the system crashed, the leader must be recalculated in terms of its children.